Percy Frobisher Pilbeam

 Percy Frobisher Pilbeam is a fictional character in the works of P. G. Wodehouse.
 A journalist turned detective, he is a rather weak and unpleasant man, generally disliked by all.
-He appears in several novels, but is perhaps best known for his involvement with the denizens of Blandings Castle, in Summer Lightning (1929) and Heavy Weather (1933).
+He appears in several novels but is perhaps best known for his involvement with the denizens of Blandings Castle, in Summer Lightning (1929) and Heavy Weather (1933).

 Character

-Pilbeam is a rather slimy-looking man, with shiny black hair in a marcelled wave, eyes a little too close together, pimples and a shabby-looking moustache (which is occasionally described as "fungoid").
-He has a tendency to dress in rather loud check suits, and a taste for pretty girls.
-He has an efficient and practical mind, full of pep and vigour.
+Pilbeam is a rather slimy-looking man with shiny black hair in a marcelled wave, eyes a little too close together, pimples, and a shabby-looking moustache (occasionally described as "fungoid").
+He has a tendency to dress in loud check suits and has a taste for pretty girls.
+Pilbeam possesses an efficient and practical mind, full of pep and vigour.

-A member of the "Junior Constitutional Club", and an F.R.Z.S., Pilbeam is also a keen motorcyclist.
-His taste for girls is clear in his approval of Miss "Flick" Sheridan, and his adoration and pursuit of Sue Brown (which enrages Ronnie Fish to the extent of running amok and destroying a restaurant).
+A member of the "Junior Constitutional Club" and an F.R.Z.S., Pilbeam is also a keen motorcyclist.
+His taste for girls is evident in his approval of Miss "Flick" Sheridan, and his adoration and pursuit of Sue Brown (which enrages Ronnie Fish to the extent of running amok and destroying a restaurant).

-Pilbeam has a paralysing fear of pigs, having read once that a pig, on finding a stranger in its sty, will go for him like a tiger and tear him to ribbons.
+Pilbeam has a paralyzing fear of pigs, having read once that a pig, on finding a stranger in its sty, will go for him like a tiger and tear him to ribbons.
 He has a fondness for champagne, a drink he finds highly useful in priming himself for tense meetings with the nobility.